shawnrivers/learning-memo-ts-babel-webpack/README.md

 # TS-Babel-Webpack

-This is a project to help me learn the configurations and building process of Typescript with Babel and Webpack
+This is my learning memo of the configurations and building process of Typescript with Babel and Webpack (forked from https://github.com/microsoft/TypeScript-Babel-Starter).

 ## TS-Babel Only